 Mesa Sleep Apnea Treatment

 Sleep Apnea is a common disorder in which breathing ceases for several seconds, multiple times during the course of a night’s sleep.
 There are two primary types of sleep apnea: central and obstructive.
 A third, mixed, is a combination of the two primary types, but is not nearly as common.
-Dr. Scott LeSueur and Dr. Charles Dodaro offer noninvasive sleep apnea treatments for the obstructive form of this potentially deadly condition.
+Dr. LeSueur, Dr. Glenn LeSueur, and Dr. Dodaro offer noninvasive sleep apnea treatments for the obstructive form of this potentially deadly condition.

 Snoring is the most common symptom of both central and obstructive sleep apnea.
 Periods of breath cessation followed by choking or gasping are also very common.
 Additional symptoms to be aware of include: